lowleveldesign/debug-recipes/guides/windbg.md

 # Time Travel Position: 865B:4FE
 ```

+Alternatively, we could use `!tt 865B:4FE` to jump to a specific time position.

 If we are troubleshooting an issue spanning multiple processes, we may simultaneously record TTD traces for all of them, and later, use the TTD Position objects to set the same moment in time in all the traces.
 It is a very effective technique when debugging locking issues.

 ### Examining memory access

-The **Memory** and **MemoryForPositionRange** methods of the TTD Session object return [TTD Memory objects](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/time-travel-debugging-memory-objects) describing various operations on the memory.
+The `Memory` and `MemoryForPositionRange` methods of the TTD Session object return [TTD Memory objects](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/time-travel-debugging-memory-objects) describing various operations on the memory.
 For example, the command below shows all the changes to the global GcInProgress variable in a .NET application:

 ```shell
 dx -g @$cursession.TTD.Memory(&coreclr!g_pGCHeap->GcInProgress, &coreclr!g_pGCHeap->GcInProgress+4, "w")